lukacspapp/GA-SEI-Project-2-Brewdog/README.md

 <img src='https://i.imgur.com/GKzjGIK.png'>

-The API returns data from 25 different beers including the name, alcohol content, description, image, ingredients, brewing tips, food pairing information
+The API returns data from 25 different beers including the name, alcohol content, description, image, ingredients, brewing tips, and food pairing information

 We displayed 9 different types of data from the nested API that we displayed on the app.